 Iowa Code § 321.307 is amended by adding the following sentences to the end of the section, which reads as follows: This section does not apply to connected vehicle technology testing and operations that use networked wireless communication among vehicles, infrastructure, or communication devices that are approved by the Department of Transportation.
-The department shall promulgate rules in the least restrictive means for ensuring the safe and adequate operation of vehicles.
+The department shall promulgate rules in the least restrictive means for ensuring the safe and adequate operation of vehicles. ^{20.
+2017} IA H.F.
+465.

 Iowa Code § 321.308 is amended by adding the following sentences to the end of the section, which reads as follows: This section does not apply to connected vehicle technology testing and operations that use networked wireless communication among vehicles, infrastructure, or communication devices that are approved by the Department of Transportation.
 The department shall promulgate rules in the least restrictive means for ensuring the safe and adequate operation of vehicles.
-Kansas Citation: Kan.
+Kansas

+In February 2018, a legislative proposal to exempt platooning vehicles from FTC rules, provided the platoon operates on a four-lane divided highway, was introduced in the House.21 It failed to pass by session adjournment in May 2018.
+Citation: Kan.
 Stat. § 8-1523 Following-Too-Closely Rule Types by Vehicle Class Cars: Reasonable and prudent Heavy Trucks: Sufficient space to enter and occupy without danger Caravans: Sufficient space to enter and occupy without danger Strong Amendment: